SegFault2017/Tweetsis/README.md

 ## Figma

-This [figma](https://www.figma.com/file/50TrKSMeIRGMlM3Wz9RYgG/Tweetsis?node-id=0%3A1) design shows the different progress and protoptyping of the project.
+This [figma](https://www.figma.com/file/50TrKSMeIRGMlM3Wz9RYgG/Tweetsis?node-id=0%3A1) design shows the different progresses and protoptypings of the project.

 ## UML